22 Feb How Do Essential Oils Affect Emotions?

 A brief history

 The application of aromatic plants has a long history.
 The ancient Egyptians used the infusion to extract oils, and a medical papyrus thought to date back to 1555BC includes remedies for many illnesses using applications much like those of aromatherapy today.
-The father of modern aromatherapy is French chemist and scholar Rene-Maurice Gattefosse who, after severely burning his hand during an experiment, doused his hand in the closest liquid, which just happened to be lavender essential oil.
+The father of modern aromatherapy is French chemist and scholar Rene-Maurice Gattefosse who, after severely burning his hand during an experiment, doused his hand in the closest liquid, which just happened to be a lavender essential oil.
 The wound healed quickly and with little scarring, and thus began his fascination with essential oils.

 Essential oils and addiction